-Another month, another stand off… just two weeks ago we were reminded how quickly things can change, when Trump threatened tariffs upon Mexico (which is basically taxing America itself due to the integration of Mexico into the U.S. supply chain) which led to a sharp risk off moment.
-We quickly recovered again, but it reminded us in what fragile state the markets are, whether it is viewed from a fundamental or momentum perspective.
+Another month, another standoff… just two weeks ago we were reminded how quickly things can change when Trump threatened tariffs upon Mexico (which is basically taxing America itself due to the integration of Mexico into the U.S. supply chain) which led to a sharp risk-off moment.
+We quickly recovered again, but it reminded us of what fragile state the markets are, whether it is viewed from a fundamental or momentum perspective.

 Thesis in a nutshell:

 Precious metals have always been a safe haven in times of USD weakness, and most people resort to buying Gold these days.
 I have looked at the price relation of Gold vs. Silver prices, and noticed an extreme position on what I deem to be a mean-reverting relationship.
 Prices of both precious metals have dislocated for the past 5 years, but this should normalize again.

 Observation 1: The ratio of the price of 1oz Gold vs. 1oz Silver is at a 25 year high

 After the break in the Gold standard in the early 70’s the ratio quickly climbed from 20 to its all-time high of 98.80 in February 1991, at that time gold in absolute terms traded at around the 370 level.

 Silver had its first peak in 1980 when the market got cornered by the Hunt Brothers, which ended in the infamous “Silver Thursday“.

 In 2011 in a speculative bubble, Silver also reached a high close to $ 50/oz, driven by speculation about a physical shortage arising from Solar Panel demand, which drove the ratio down to 40 in a quick fashion.

 To demonstrate a longer-term view of the price correlation between the two metals, please see below chart.